aryangorevit/stockpfsim/README.md

 # Vityrathi Project: Stock Portfolio Simulator

-Vityrathi is an original, terminal-based Python project for learning how trading decisions, portfolio allocation, and synthetic market conditions affect returns.
+Terminal-based Python project for learning how trading decisions, portfolio allocation, and synthetic market conditions affect returns.
 It uses hard-coded company data and values only.
 It does not connect to a broker, use live prices, or handle real money, as it is a simulator just to train.